es42289/xentity_blm_dqimp_big_query/README.md

 ---

 ## BLM Data Quality Testing BigQuery Implementation Work Log

+### 5/19/2025 - 5/20/2025
+* Productionalized SYT_Basic_CL queries and aggegated into single script
+* Created new tests for current and future Jira tickets
+* Working on integration of Geoparquet into BigQuery

 ### 5/15/2025 - 5/16/2025

 * Created queries for all SYT_Basic_CL tests (17)